Diffusion of relativistic charged particles and field lines in isotropic turbulence: II. Analytical models: Method

-Eq.~\eqref{eqn:composition_dperp} represents the main result of this \textit{letter}.
-In the supplemental material, we provide three derivations of this relation, a heuristic one, one based on a microscopic treatment and one based on compound transport.
+Eq.~\eqref{eqn:composition_dperp} represents the main result of this paper.
+In the following material, we will discuss briefly an heuristic derivation for this equation.
+A more detailed derivation based on microscopic treatments is also presented in Appendix \ref{appendix:micro}.